douglasparker/label-sync/README.md

 ## Installation

-> [!NOTE]
+NOTE:
-> While compiled binaries are provided, Docker Compose is the recommended way to run Forgejo Label Sync.
+While compiled binaries are provided, Docker Compose is the recommended way to run Forgejo Label Sync.

 We use [Ofelia](https://github.com/mcuadros/ofelia) as our job scheduler to make it easier to run Forgejo Label Sync on a schedule.